Ti Amo (album): Critical reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 23 reviews, which indicates "generally favorable reviews".
 The Observer gave Ti Amo three stars out of five, saying "in the 17 years since their potent first album, United, Phoenix have lost some of their exuberance."
-They continued: "Ti Amo is slow to reveal its charms, there are moments when the cheesy concept – a romanticised version of Italy – is made to seem like a brilliant idea."
+They continued that "Ti Amo is slow to reveal its charms, there are moments when the cheesy concept – a romanticised version of Italy – is made to seem like a brilliant idea."
 Sister paper The Guardian also awarded the album three stars, acknowledging that "self-aware cheesiness is a difficult tightrope to tiptoe across."
-They did recognise "the album’s standout track Tuttifrutti, and the melancholic tang of the band’s best songwriting peeks out behind the silly stuff, it works gloriously."
+They did recognize "the album’s standout track 'Tuttifrutti', and the melancholic tang of the band’s best songwriting peeks out behind the silly stuff, it works gloriously."
 Pitchfork called Phoenix "as decadent and beguiling as ever" on their sixth album.
 "Ti Amo is another meticulously constructed 10-song set of glossy soft-pop romance," they concluded.